bob1de/hass-apps/docs/apps/heaty/statistics.rst

 This parameter supports the following configuration options:

+* ``off_value``: Specify how to handle thermostats which are turned off.
+Specify either the number to assume as the delta or ``null``, which causes the thermostat to be excluded from statistics collection.
+The configured per-thermostat factor is not applied to this value.
+The default value is ``0``.

 * ``thermostat_factors``: Specify a factor which the value from an individual thermostat should be multiplied with before adding it to the list of values.
 Note that this doesn't change the weighting of a